 Crazy Ex-Girlfriend — Gettin' Bi (Season 1, Episode 14)

 Crazy Ex-Girlfriend is a musical show that touches upon a lot of subjects, including mental illness and sexuality.
 It also just happens to have one of the best explanations of bisexuality on TV with the song "Gettin' Bi," sung by the character Daryl as he comes out to his coworkers.

 It's a joyful proclamation of coming out, but it also breaks down some of the stereotypes concerning bisexual people in the process.
 Send this to anybody in your life who might not get what bisexuality is, and no, it doesn't mean you're just gay.
 Bi's legit!

 One Day at a Time — Elena coming out (Season 1, Episode 10 and 11)

-One Day at a Time (once on Netflix, now on Pop TV) is a prime example of how you remake a series.
+One Day at a Time is a prime example of how you remake a series.
 It takes the basic formula of the original sitcom and updates it for the modern age, and that includes some more modern problems, like racism, classism, mental illness, and coming out.